 Pre-Surgery Blood Test

+Throughout the surgery, there is a technician present who is monitoring the animal’s response to anesthesia.
 During surgery, we monitor your pet on many levels.
 In addition to the doctor performing the surgery, there is always a trained assistant or technician on hand to provide a second pair of eyes, ears and hands throughout the procedure.
 We use an anesthetic monitoring device similar to those used in human hospitals to oversee various internal parameters, including a constant reading of the heart rate and rhythm (ECG), carbon dioxide levels and body temperature, as well as a pulse oximeter to tell us what your pet’s oxygen levels are.
 We place a blood pressure cuff on one of the limbs of your pet so that we can adjust anesthesia, fluids and pain medications according to what we are observing.
+The level of inhalant gas and/or rate of intravenous fluids may be adjusted according to these parameters.

 As you can see, there are many important components of a pre-surgical exam and of the surgery itself that helps us keep your pet as safe and comfortable as possible during the procedure.
 At Bothell Pet Hospital, we are proud of the many precautions we take and always welcome your questions.
 We not only want your pet to have the safest and most comfortable experience, but we want you to feel comfortable as well.